tisfeng/Easydict/docs/README_EN.md

 ### DeepL Translate

-Since the DeepL web free version has a frequency limit, it is easy to trigger the 429 error, so version 1.3.0 adds support for the DeepL official API, but the interface has not been written yet and needs to be enabled through the command line.
+DeepL free version web API has frequency limit for single IP, frequent use will trigger 429 too many requests error, so version 1.3.0 adds support for DeepL official API, but the interface has not been written yet, and needs to be enabled through command.

-If you have a DeepL AuthKey, it is recommended to use a personal AuthKey, so that the frequency limit can be avoided, and the user experience will be better.
+If you have DeepL AuthKey, it is recommended to use personal AuthKey, so as to avoid frequency limit and improve user experience.
+If not, you can use the way of switching proxy IP to avoid 429 error.

 #### Configure AuthKey